mdap-internship/intern-template/index.md

 # Intern's report
 You can always add links like [this](https://www.unimelb.edu.au/mdap)

-Remember to change your profile-photo, make sure it's got the same name `assets/img/profile-photo.png`
+Remember to change your profile-photo, make sure it's got the same name `assets/img/profile-photo.png`, just replace the one already there!
 ![MDAP-intern identicon profile photo :)](assets/img/profile-photo.png)

 Remember to make at least 1 commit, otherwise the main website's repository will not pick up your profile (this is to avoid showing empty profiles on the page)